Iframe stands for "inline frame." With the iframe tag, we can embed Ardoq Presentations and Surveys inline within the current Confluence page.

 My embedded surveys shows refused to connect and presentation works fine

-For some context, we don't allow iframing surveys for the user's protection.
+Note: Currently, we don't allow iframing surveys for the user's protection.

 If you are still stuck on how to embed presentations in Confluence, reach out to us via our website or by using the in-app chat.
 We're here to help.